calisweetleaf/Black-Dossier/content/Grassroots_Organizing/README.md

-# Grassroots Organizing Project
+# Grassroots Organizing Template

 ## Overview

-This repository contains the **Grassroots Organizing Template**, designed to provide privacy-first, secure, and sustainable frameworks for community-based organizing.
+The **Grassroots Organizing Template** is a comprehensive, privacy-first, secure, and sustainable organizing guide designed for community-based and revolutionary efforts.
-This template is part of the broader **Black Dossier Project**, aligned with revolutionary organizing principles as defined in *Viva La Revolution*.
+This template is part of the broader **Black Dossier Project**, focusing on modern activist strategy, privacy, and operational security.

 ---

 ## Structure

-- **sections/** — Contains fully developed sections of the organizing template.
-Each section focuses on a critical component of grassroots security and operational strategy.
+- **sections/** — Fully developed chapters on core organizing topics.
-- **drafts/** — Contains active drafts, revision notes, and work-in-progress content.
+- **drafts/** — Working drafts, revision logs, and notes under development.
-- **resources/** — Contains templates, checklists, guides, and tools to support organizers.
+- **resources/** — Operational tools, templates, and guides for direct use.
-- **Grassroots_Organizing_Template_Final.md** — Will contain the compiled final document when all sections are complete.
+- **Grassroots_Organizing_Template_Final.md** — Finalized version for distribution.
-- **Grassroots_Organizing_Template_Annotated.md** — (Optional) Annotated research version with inline citations and sources.
+- **Grassroots_Organizing_Template_Annotated.md** — Annotated research version with citations.

 ---

-## Usage
+## How to Use

-- **Start editing** in `/sections/` for structured development.
-- **Use drafts** for ideas and revisions before inserting them into formal sections.
+1. **Start by reading** sections to understand core components of secure organizing.
-- **Reference templates** for organizing operational plans (e.g., security audits, communication protocols).
+2. **Use resources and templates** for real-world organizing needs (e.g., recruitment, encrypted comms).
-- **Compile** all completed sections into the final document for distribution.
+3. **Draft and adapt content** in `/drafts/` as you customize for local needs.
+4. **Compile** a final version suitable for your community using `Grassroots_Organizing_Template_Final.md`.

 ---

 ## License and Ethical Use

-Please see LICENSE.md for detailed terms of use.
-This project is provided **strictly for non-commercial, educational, and revolutionary organizing purposes**.
-Redistribution and alteration are subject to project-wide terms.
+See [LICENSE.md](./LICENSE.md) for full license terms.
+This work is for **non-commercial, educational, and revolutionary purposes only**.
+Redistribution, alteration, or republication are governed by the licensing terms.

 ---

-**Author: Daeron Blackfyre / Somnus Research and Development**
+**Author**: Daeron Blackfyre / Somnus Research and Development
-**Year: 2025**
+**Year**: 2025